 Fireplace screens are one of the most important safety features you can add to your fireplace.
-Screens keep the flames and popping ash from escaping, while allowing the heat to pass through.
+Screens keep the flames and popping ash from escaping while allowing the heat to pass through.
 There are a few types of screens to consider, including three-panel, spark guard, door screens and curved screens:

-Three-panel screens are the most popular.
-They feature one large panel that is centered directly in front of the fireplace.
-They also have two side panels that fold around to the left and right side edge of the fireplace, so no flames or popping ash can escape.
+Three-panel screens are the most popular option.
+They feature one large panel centered directly in front of the fireplace.
+They also have two side panels that fold around the fireplace's left and right side edge, so no flames or popping ash can escape.
 Three-panel screens are stationary and do not open.

 Door screens, also called two-panel screens, are gaining in popularity because they function like French doors.
 Both doors swing open in different directions, allowing you to choose the amount of open space in front of your fireplace.

 Spark guards are made of one continuous screen that lays flat against the fireplace.

 Curved screens are also one continuous screen, but instead of lying flat against the fireplace, these arch from one end to the other.

 Tip: Curved screens cover the fireplace opening, but there is an opening at the top area of the screen which allows more heat into the room.

 A good set of fireplace tools https://www.homedepot.com/b/Heating-Venting-Cooling-Fireplaces-Fireplace-Accessories-Fireplace-Tools/N-5yc1vZc6hc will come in handy when you’re making fires regularly in your fireplace.
 Most tool sets include a poker, tongs, shovel, brush and tool stand:

 - The poker helps move or adjust the wooden logs and stoke the fire

 - Tongs are useful for repositioning logs while burning or adding kindling